 What Are Leg Lifts?

 In order to effectively lift your legs, engage all the right muscles, and reap the benefits of this core-shaking exercise, form is key.
-“From the outside looking in, leg lifts may appear an easy movement, but don’t be fooled,” says Bozza.
+“From the outside looking in, leg lifts may appear an easy movement, but don’t be fooled,” says Bozzo.
 “When performed correctly and safely, this exercise targets those hard-to-reach, often stubborn lower tummy muscles, whilst also strengthening the core and increasing your flexibility.”

 The latter is something to ponder over for those who remain seated most of the day, often resulting in tightness creeping into the hips and, potentially, discomfort in the lower back.
-“Leg lifts are a helpful exercise to combat this problem, and, given that no equipment is required, they can be done anywhere and at any time,” says Bozza.
+“Leg lifts are a helpful exercise to combat this problem, and, given that no equipment is required, they can be done anywhere and at any time,” says Bozzo.

 How to Safely Perform a Leg Lift